sewmi-senarath/REST-API-for-Book-entity/README.md

+REST API for Book entity
-Software Engineering Intern Assignment - Book Management API This project implements a REST API for managing books, built with GoLang, as per the requirements of the Software Engineering Intern Technical Assignment.
+This project implements a REST API for managing books, built with GoLang, as per the requirements of the Software Engineering Intern Technical Assignment.
 The application uses a text file (JSON format) as the data persistence layer and includes CRUD operations, a keyword search endpoint, and performance optimization using Go's concurrency primitives.
 Bonus tasks, such as Docker containerization and unit tests, are also included.
 Prerequisites
 To run this application, ensure you have the following installed: